danyakr/implementation_of_the_Gauss_method/README.md

-# Implementation of the Gauss Method
+# Implementation of the Gauss Methods

 This repository implements various modifications of the Gaussian method, including:
 - Gaussian method of sequential elimination by columns